WikiTeam/wikiteam/README.md

 **MediaWiki Dump Generator can archive wikis from the largest to the tiniest.**

-`MediaWiki Dump Generator` is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.
+`MediaWiki Dump Generator` is a project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.

 Most of the focus has been on the core `dumpgenerator` tool.
 Python 3 versions of the other `wikiteam` tools may be added over time.

+The project is currently mostly in maintenance mode.
+We will do our best to prevent the project from breaking entirely.
+Issues and pull requests are welcomed but may not be reviewed promptly.

 ## MediaWiki Dump Generator Toolset